|Homepage:||Click to visit|

 Course Equivalency: Click here to find out which courses on this program have already been equated to AU courses.
 Please note that you are NOT limited to just these courses.
 Students will need to request equivalency for courses which have not been previously reviewed.

-ScholarshipsAU Abroad provides students the opportunity to apply for the AU Abroad Mobility grant, in which students can earn up to $2500 per semester towards their tuition and program fees.
+ScholarshipsAU Abroad provides students the opportunity to apply for the AU Abroad Mobility Award, in which students can earn up to $2500 per semester towards their tuition and program fees.
 CIEE also provides students the ability to apply for several different scholarships for their programs.
-It is the responsibility of the student to find out how to apply for these opportunities.
+Students can apply for the CIEE scholarships through their CIEE application.

 Students begin their study abroad experience in Amman even before leaving home by participating in a CIEE online pre-departure orientation.
 Meeting with students online, the resident staff share information about the program and site, highlighting issues that alumni have said are important, and giving you time to ask questions before leaving home.
 The online orientation allows students to connect with others in the group, reflect on what you want to get out of the program, and learn what others in the group would like to accomplish.
 The CIEE goal for the pre-departure orientation is simple—to help students understand more about the program and site, as well as your goals for the program, so that you'll arrive to the program well-informed and return home having made significant progress towards those goals.